lukemarsden/flocker-install-scripts/README.md

 `7.` You should now be able to make volume and container API requests to the master on port 4523 according to https://docs.clusterhq.com/en/0.4.0/advanced/api.html

-`8.` **Bonus section!**
+## Demo time!

-Note that the API in 0.4 has no authentication, authorization or secrecy.
+**Warning:** Note that the API in 0.4 has no authentication, authorization or secrecy.
 If you expose the control service publicly, anyone on the internet will be able to spin up privileged containers on your hosts.
 Be careful to use this in private environments!
 We are working on adding TLS to the API...

 As a warm-up exercise, here's a demo of using `curl` to provision a simple stateless container on a host.
 We do this by modifying the configuration (*desired state*) and then polling the actual *state* while we wait for the image to download: